gabrielcalegari/pushfive/README.md

 1. Clone the repository
 1. Open the root folder (where is located docker-compose.yml) via console
 1. Type docker-compose up
 1. Ready!
-The Website will be available on http://localhost:8080
+The Website for voting will be available on http://localhost:8080 and for result on http://localhost:8081

 ## References
 I used some references to build this web app: